rignaneseleo/ASP-resources-creator/README.md

 Set the resx file path and the languages you need in the arrays:

 ### Setup
+Insert resources path in _resources_ array and the languages of other resource files in the _languages_ array.

 *EXAMPLE*:
 ```
 # resources where to look for resource keys